matt70iu/gifts_den_v1/README.md

 - I also added a date of birth field to the Userprofile model as I believe this will be useful in terms of any age restricted products that may be sold on the store in the future.

+## Gifts Den Marketing Strategy

+### PPC Advertising

+On launch, our new Ecommerce store is not likely to get a lot of organic search engine trafic due to the fact that it is a new site, and could take several weeks or even months to gain any sort of position in relevent meaningful search terns.

+To that end, I would like to target some longer tail, less competative keywords using PPC advertising.

+### Long Tail Keywords

+These long tail keywords would be product focused and I would like to bring the user directly to the page that their search is targeting.

+Take a product we currently sell such as headphones.

+If we were to target a keyword such as "buy headphones", this currently has search results in google ranging into the hundreds of millions, however, if we were to target a keyword such as "buy headphones with better battery life", this has search results in the 10 of millions, which would be much easier and cheaper to target using PPC.

+### Organic SEO optimisation

+I will be putting descriptive metatags and keywords into my base template in order to improve our organic search engine rankings, as per project requirements.

+Once I have all final sample products in place, I will also be creating sitemap, and robots.txt from it for the search engines and submitting as needed.

+### Newsletter

+We already have a newsletter sign up form set up on our store's homepage.
+As we drive traffic to our site, initially through our budgeted PPC campagn and later, through our growing organic search results, we can send out a monthly or as the store gorws, even a weekty newsletter to let our subscribers know about any special offers and seals, and drive even more traffic to the site.

 ## Features

+### Homepage

 On the home page the user can: